tedneward/Azgaarnoth/Creatures/DancingItem.md

 **Languages** understands the languages you speak

-**Endless Waltz.** Immediately after the item makes a slam attack, it can take the Dodge action as a bonus action.
+**Challenge** -- **Proficiency Bonus** equals the creator's bonus

 **Immutable Form.** The item is immune to any spell or effect that would alter its form.

+**Irrepressible Dance.** When any creature starts its turn within 10 feet of the item, the item can increase or decrease (your choice) the walking speed of that creature by 10 feet until the end of the turn, provided the item isn't incapacitated.

-## Actions (Requires Your Bonus Action)
+## Actions
 **Force-Empowered Slam.** Melee Weapon Attack: your spell attack modifier to hit, reach 5 ft., one target you can see.
-Hit: 1d10 + your Charisma modifier force damage.
+Hit: 1d10 + PB force damage.